Home Install Docs Contribute API Docs Issues Code

 File → Open

 Loading a spreadsheet from disk can be initiated with File → Open.
-Opening a file expects a file with the extension .pysu or .pys.
+Opening a file expects a file with the extension .pysu, .pys or - if the pycel package is installed - .xlsx.
 The file format is pyspread specific.
 The formats differ only in .pys being a bzip2-compressed version of .pysu. pysu is the default option.
 It can be beneficial when using pyspread in combination with file version control systems such as git.

 Since pyspread files are ultimately Python programs, a file is opened in safe mode if it has not been previously signed with the key that is shown in the Preference dialog.